bryanthowell-tableau/tableau_tools/tableau_rest_api/README.txt

 TableauRestApiConnection(server, username, password, site_content_url="")

-Note: If you are using the 2.0 version of the library, you must set the tableau_server_version flag like if your server is on 9.1 or 9.0:

-TableauRestApiConnection(server, username, password, site_content_url="", tableau_server_version="9.1")

-Version 2.1 and beyond of the library automatically detects the Tableau Server version and this parameter is unnecessary.

 You need to intialize at least one object of this class.
 Ex.:
 t = TableauRestApiConnection(u"http://127.0.0.1", u"admin", u"adminsp@ssw0rd", site_content_url=u"site1")